ppikkuaho/solution-concepts/horizon-canvas.md

 ### Keep The Method In Charge

-The foresight method remains the backbone.
+The foresight methodoly remains the backbone.
 AI and VR are used to strengthen the method, not replace it.

 ### Minimize Technical Friction

-The experience should be facilitator-managed and executive-ready.
+The experience should be facilitator-managed and user-oriented, with an eye to accessibility.
 Users should not have to configure technology or learn complex controls.
+The technological experience needs to be intuitive and widely accessible.

 ### Ground AI In Scenario Logic